 Who can I speak to for further information?

-You will get the chance to discuss this further in your telephone consultation.
+You will have had the chance to discuss this further in your telephone consultation with the midwife/doctor informing you of the results.
 However, if you would like to speak further you should contact your named midwife.